ahabra/funj/README.md

 Finder
 ------
-**findAll**: To find a list of objects with a matching property value:
+**findAll**: Find a list of objects with a matching property value:

 ```Java
 	List<Cat> foundList = findAll(cats, "id", 1, 2);